lijnkyle/stem-kit-gesture-control/DELIVERABLES.md

 [ContinuousGesturePredictor.py]: Running this file opens up your webcam, takes continuous frames of your hand image, and then predicts the class of your hand gesture in realtime.

+## How to run the RealTime prediction

+Run the ContinuousGesturePredictor.py file and you will see a window named Video Feed appear on screen.
+Wait for a while until a window named Thresholded appears.

+The next step involves pressing "s" on your keyboard in order to start the real-time prediction.

+Bring your hand in the Green Box drawn inside Video Feed window in order to see the predictions.

 ## Methods that I tried but failed